 Step 2: ‘Find the middle point of the ceiling and mark it – this is the starting point for your tape – all stripes must lead to this.
 Do not scrimp on masking tape.
 You need sharp lines to achieve the desired effect.
 I used frog tape for delicate surfaces (as I had painted the ceiling with White Cotton before the red and didn't want this ruined).’

 Step 3: ‘Double-check you have an even number of stripes before you start painting and then mark each of the red stripes with a small dab of paint before starting.’

 Step 4: ‘Remove the tape as soon as you have completed the second coat of Pepper Red paint (it will still be wet).
 This will help achieve the crisp lines on the stripes for the best effect.’

-Bonus Tip: ‘I used Dulux Cotton White on the walls to match the ceiling and then added a few further circus elements in co-ordinating colours, keeping the palate very simple.
+Bonus tip: ‘I used Dulux White Cotton on the walls to match the ceiling and then added a few further circus elements in co-ordinating colours, keeping the palette very simple.
 Bedding, bunting and a few framed circus pictures or children's paintings are enough to enhance the theme without the room seeming crowded and overwhelming,’ says Amy.

-Watch our How-To video to find out what you’ll need to create this effect and how to do it yourself.
+Watch our how-to video to find out how to create this effect.